-Tivoli Gardens is a famous amusement park in Copenhagen, located next to Vesterbro district.
+is a famous amusement park in Copenhagen, located next to the Vesterbro district.
 The second oldest park in the world, Tivoli Gardens opened in 1843 and has been thrilling amusement-hunters ever since.
-Take a ride on Rutschebanen, built in 1914, one of the oldest wooden coasters in the world, or see the stunning view of Copenhagen from the 80 meters tall carousel Star Flyer, second tallest in the world.
-Besides being an amusement park, Tivoli also offers a relaxing spot among their beautiful Japanese gardens.
+Take a ride on Rutschebanen, built in 1914, one of the oldest wooden coasters in the world, or see the stunning view of Copenhagen from the 80-meter-tall carousel Star Flyer.
+Besides being an amusement park, Tivoli also offers a relaxing spot among its beautiful Japanese gardens.

 Det Ny Teater

-Built in 1908, Det Ny Teater has been an active theater for almost a century.
-The stunning building, which spans a passage between Vesterbrogade and Gammel Kongevej, is one of the most beautiful theaters in Northern Europe, as well as being the largest in Denmark at 12.000 sq meters.
-After years of renovation, it was reopened in 1994 and received the Europa Nostra, a cultural heritage award of the EU.
-The theater usually stages famous musicals and plays, such as Phantom of the Opera, Les Miserables, Billy Elliot The Musical and Evita.
+Opened in 1908, Det Ny Teater has been an active theater for over a century.
+The stunning building, which spans a passage between Vesterbrogade and Gammel Kongevej, is one of the most beautiful theaters in Northern Europe, as well as being one of the largest in Denmark at 12,000 square meters.
+After years of renovation, it was reopened in 1994 and received the prestigious Europa Nostra Award.
+The theater usually stages famous musicals and plays, such as The Phantom of the Opera, Les Misérables, Billy Elliot the Musical, and Evita.

 Øl & Brød

-Sønder Boulevard is a long green area in the middle of Vesterbro.
-The area offers a biking track on the side; different playgrounds and fields for ball games; and flower gardens and green grass fields are a perfect area to have a picnic lunch.
-Relax, have a wander or participate in sport activities while exploring Sønder Boulevard.
+Sønder Boulevard is a long, green area in the middle of Vesterbro.
+The area offers a biking track, different playgrounds and fields for ball games, and flower gardens and plenty of green fields for a calming picnic.
+Relax, have a wander, or participate in sport activities while exploring Sønder Boulevard.

 Øksnehallen is an old cattle market, now used as an exhibition hall.
-Located in the Meatpacking district, the building was constructed in 1899.
-As it didn’t meet hygiene standards, it was phased out after only 20 years.
-After renovations, it opened as an exhibition space in 1996 and is today Copenhagen’s largest exhibition and conference venue.
-Over the years, Øksnehallen has hosted the World Press Photo exhibition, flea markets, baby fairs and Vision event during Copenhagen Fashion Week.
+Located in the Meatpacking District, the building was constructed in 1899.
+Today, it is Copenhagen’s largest exhibition and conference venue, and regularly hosts flea markets, art exhibitions, and fashion shows.